 |Buy||If a player’s current hand is less than 21, they can buy a card by increasing their current bet but not more than twice the original bet.
 The banker will then deal another face-down card to the player.
 A player can place this bet up to three times.
 It’s important to note that a player can twist after buying a card but not vice versa.|

 Pontoon is a relatively simple card game.
-You need 5-8 players for an ideal scenario, but you can play Pontoon with as low as two players.
+You need 5-8 players for an ideal scenario, but you can play with as low as two players.
 Initially, you need a banker by drawing the highest card.
 The dealer will deal one card face down to each of the players starting with the extreme left of the dealer.

-Players can have a look at their cards and place their bets except for the banker.
-At the same time, another card is held face down around the table.
-Before the game begins, minimum and maximum bets need to be mutually agreed upon between the players and the dealer.
-As your objective is to get the highest total less than or equal to 21, Pontoon has a similar scoring system to Blackjack.
+Players can look at their cards and place their bets except for the banker.
+At the same time, another card is held face-down around the table.
+Before the game begins, players and the dealer need to mutually agree upon minimum and maximum bets.
+As your objective is to get the highest total less than or equal to 21.
+It has a similar scoring system to Blackjack.

 Face cards: Scored at face value.